yeuleh/uletodo/README.md

 🚧 **Current Phase**: M0 - Documentation and Environment Setup

-See [Development Plan](doc/plan.md) for detailed roadmap and milestones.
+See project specifications for detailed roadmap and milestones.

 ## Getting Started